Dental abscess: causes and treatments | Sana Oris Dental Clinic, Paris 8

 • A periodontal abscess: an infection of the supporting tissues around the tooth that leads to bacterial spread and pus accumulation.

-The appearance of an abscess is often due to fear of visiting the dentist.
-It is necessary to react quickly when a dental abscess appears, before the inflammation turns into an emergency.
-This is because it can lead to severe complications, such as sepsis.
+The development of an abscess is often due to a fear of visiting the dentist.
+It is important to act quickly if you have a dental abscess before the inflammation turns into an emergency.
+Indeed, it can lead to serious complications, such as sepsis.

 The abscess may be the result of periodontal disease, untreated chronic periodontitis, or treatment for chronic periodontitis.
 It may be caused by a foreign body in the periodontal pocket or damage to the root, promoting the presence of bacteria and the formation of a pocket of pus.
 Treatment must be prompt and comprehensive in order to address the causes of the abscess and prevent more serious complications.